 In order to avoid equipment breakage during the welding process, you should always preheat delimb arms and knife-replacement inserts before installing them.
 What’s that old saying?
 “It’s better to be safe than sorry!”

 Your harvesting head or processing head has, on average, between 40 to 45 grease points.
 This makes it especially important to have extra grease fittings available.
 We advise to always keep extra grease fittings on deck!

 Check Measurement & Recalibrate Linkages

 Last but not least, the diameter measurement device, length encoder and length measurement should be checked regularly to determine accuracy.
 These may need to be recalibrated on a monthly basis.

 Whether loggers are processing decked wood, tree-length felling, or cut-to-length applications, proper harvesting head or processing head maintenance can make all the difference.
 Hopefully, the following has helped your efforts to teach operators the right way to take care of harvesting and processing heads.

 We hope you enjoy more efficiency and productivity because of this!
 Feel free to comment with any tips you think should have been included.
-If you enjoyed this post or want to read others, feel free to connect with us on Facebook or Google+ or check out more videos on our YouTube channel!
+If you enjoyed this post or want to read others, feel free to connect with us on Facebook or check out more videos on our YouTube channel!